BobVul/Custom-Kernel-Launcher-for-Scaleway/README.md

-It's probably better to use the [server tags](https://github.com/scaleway/initrd/tree/master/Linux#boot-options) that Scaleway provides to specify your `KEXEC_KERNEL` and `KEXEC_INITRD`, rather than the scripts provided here.
-However, the fstab and udev rules in this repository might still be useful in getting a working system running.
+**It's probably better to use the [server tags](https://github.com/scaleway/initrd/tree/master/Linux#boot-options) that Scaleway provides to specify your `KEXEC_KERNEL` and `KEXEC_INITRD`, rather than the scripts provided here.** The fstab and udev rules in this repository might still be useful in getting a working system running.

+---

+---

 ---